botkevin/tinygrad/docs/mnist.md

 # MNIST Tutorial

 After you have installed tinygrad, this is a great first tutorial.
+Make sure to install the necessary dependencies for GPU acceleration, such as CUDA or OpenCL, depending on your hardware.

 Start up a notebook locally, or use [colab](https://colab.research.google.com/). tinygrad is very lightweight, so it's easy to install anywhere and doesn't need a special colab image, but for speed we recommend a T4 GPU image.